semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Edit the pipeline file with the promotion you wish to target
+1. Edit the pipeline file with the promotion you want to target.
 2. Add a `deployment_target` key to the promotion.
-The value is the name of the environment  you wish to associate with this promotion
+The value is the name of the environment you want to associate with this promotion.

 </Steps>